Learning time-dependent and integro-differential collision operators from plasma phase space data using differentiable simulators: Results

 The Pareto-curve is shown in Figure~\ref{fig:K-test_l1_avg}.

 When considering $k=1$, the operator can only represent an advection term, and therefore can not accurately model the dynamics.
 For $k=2$, the operator can now include a diffusion term, thus significantly decreasing the rollout error.
 Further increasing the value of $k$ does not results in performance improvements, and in fact leads to worse performance.
-This confirms that, as expected, for the problem under study an advection-diffusion description is the most accurate.
-We can further test this point by training an equivalent PS-Tensor advection diffusion model and observe that it achieves equivalent performance (red line) with respect to the kernel operator trained with $k=2$.
-Furthermore, we provide comparisons between the test phase space rollouts produced by the optimal kernel operator against the PIC simulation data in ~\ref{app:K} and find them to be in excellent agreement.
+This confirms that, as expected, for the problem under study (non-relativistic thermal plasma composed of finite-size particles) an advection-diffusion operator is the most accurate description of collisional dynamics for numerical parameters under which small-angle scattering events dominate~\cite{langdon1970nonphysical, langdon1970theory, carvalho2026learning}.
+We can further test this point by training an equivalent PS-Tensor advection-diffusion model and observe that it achieves equivalent performance (red line) with respect to the kernel operator trained with $k=2$.
+Furthermore, we provide comparisons between the test phase space rollouts produced by the optimal kernel operator against the PIC simulation data in \ref{app:K} and find them to be in excellent agreement.

 In Figure~\ref{fig:K_kernel} we showcase the learned operator form for $k=1,2,4$.